 Our Bone Marrow Failure and Cytopenias Program was founded on the realization that patients with uncommon diseases can only receive world class care when their providers have a vast experience in seeing patients with these rare diagnoses and who are familiar with all the intricacies of care needed to treat these uncommon, hematologic conditions.
 A select number of hematologists at Cleveland Clinic with a long-standing clinical and research track record in these diseases have organized working groups which combine multiple specialists from several disciplines who diagnose and treat these rare conditions.

 We are a top research center for Bone Marrow Failures and Cytopenias in the United States.
-Co-director Jaroslaw Maciejewski MD, PhD, is an internationally renowned expert in these diseases.
+Program Director Jaroslaw Maciejewski MD, PhD, is an internationally renowned expert in these diseases.
 Our program has a track record of pivotal discoveries in this field with over 350 publications and participation in crucial clinical trials for these diseases.
 Eligible patients may participate in laboratory research and clinical registries.

 We are one of the largest referral centers in the United States.
 Since 2002, we have seen more than: